demisto/demisto-sdk/demisto_sdk/commands/format/format_command.md

         files according to Demisto's standard.**

 ### Use Cases
-This command is used in order to keep your new or modified YML file with Demisto's standard.
-This is useful especially when developing a new integration/script/playbook, and you want to make sure you are keeping up with our standards.
+This command is used in order to keep your new or modified files with Demisto's standard.
+This is useful especially when developing a new Integration/Script/Playbook/IncidentField/IncidentType/IndicatorField/IndicatorType/Layout/Dashboard, and you want to make sure you are keeping up with our standards.
 When done formatting, the **validate** command will run, to let you know of things the formatter could not fix.
+The main purpose of the command is to:
+1. Delete keys in your file that should not be in it , according to file schema.
+2. Update default values to specific keys as in demisto standards.

 ### Arguments
 * **-i PATH_TO_FILE or PATH_TO_DIRECTORY, --input PATH_TO_FILE or PATH_TO_DIRECTORY**